NehemieMbg/holbertonschool-validation/module3_task4/DEPLOY.md

 ## Release Drafter

-Automate the creation of a changelog for the release, based on the merge pull request title
+Automate the creation of a changelog for the release, based on the merge pull request title.